Khushi-Roy-123/Skill-Lift/README.md

 2.  **Open Terminal:**
     Go to **Terminal > New Terminal** in the top menu bar.

-3.  **Start the Server:**
+3.  **Install Dependencies:**
-    Type the following command in the terminal and press Enter:
+    Type the following command to install the required packages:
     ```bash
-    npx serve .
+    npm install
     ```

-    *Alternatively, if you use Python:*
+4.  **Start the Development Server:**
+    Run the following command to start the app:
     ```bash
-    python -m http.server 8000
+    npm run dev
     ```

-4.  **Open in Browser:**
+5.  **Open in Browser:**
-    Click the URL shown in the terminal (usually `http://localhost:3000` or `http://localhost:8000`) to view the app.
+    Hold `Ctrl` (or `Cmd` on Mac) and click the URL shown in the terminal (usually `http://localhost:5173`) to view the app.

 ## 📂 Project Structure

 ```
 /
 ├── .env                # Environment variables
+├── package.json        # Dependencies and scripts
+├── vite.config.ts      # Build configuration
+├── tsconfig.json       # TypeScript configuration
 ├── public/             # Static assets (icons, manifest)
+├── index.html          # Entry point
 ├── src/
 │   ├── components/     # Reusable UI components
 │   │   ├── icons/      # SVG Icon system